dabeaz/curio/docs/devel.rst

     run(main())

 An asynchronous generator feeds values to an async-for loop.
-The ``finalize()`` context manager in this example is related to a tricky Python design limitation related to async iterators and garbage collection.  ``finalize()`` is a part of Curio.

 In all of these cases, the essential feature enhancement is that you can call other async-functions in the implementation.
 That is, since certain method such as ``__aenter__()``, ``__aiter__()``, and ``__anext__()`` are all async, they can use the ``await`` statement to call other coroutines as normal functions.

+Alas, not every part of Python works perfectly within the async universe.
+One such area is garbage collection.
+There is no mechanism for executing asynchronous operations when cleaning up an object.
+For most objects, this isn't something you'll worry about.
+However, it can rear its ugly head in certain cases.
+One such case is in the finalization of asynchronous generator functions (especially if iteration is stopped early or cancelled).
+The ``finalize()`` context manager in the above example is related to this.  ``finalize()`` is a part of Curio.

 Try not to worry too much about the low-level details of all of this.
 Stay focused on the high-level--the world of "async" programming is mainly going to involve combinations of async functions, async context managers, and async iterators.
 They are all meant to work together.
+These are also core features of the Python language itself--they are not part of a specific library module or runtime environment.

 Blocking Calls (i.e., "System Calls")
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^